mahima-a07/Terraform-reactapp/README.md

-Here's a structured example of a GitHub README file for your Terraform EKS cluster setup, including suggestions for screenshots and explanations.

----

 # Terraform EKS Cluster Setup

 This repository contains Terraform configuration files for setting up an Amazon EKS cluster along with a VPC, security groups, and necessary outputs.
 The following files are included: